 When she arrived, I gave her all the information and took a step back.
 She booked a meeting with me right away, sought out my opinions and asked me to continue helping out with the day-to-day operations, which I did.

 Then after 6 weeks, she was gone.
 Nobody knew where she went or what had happened to her, but I later found out that she left to accept another position (and she didn’t even telling the team), so the Assistant Director appointed another team leader to run our team, and she booked a meeting with me and asked me to continue to run it for her.

 Since it takes ages for government processes to run their course, 5 or 6 months had passed when I was approached out of no where by a colleague about a rumour that she had heard that I was not going to get this position because this outgoing TL had told the hiring board that I was a terrible leader.

-So when I left that job, I asked HR for access to all my records and in doing so I was given a copy of the written reference that this TL provided to the board.
+It bothered me, but I was now looking for roles in the private sector, and found one as the Tax Manager of a large Transfer Agent.
+Upon leaving the CRA, I requested access to all of my records and in doing so I was given a copy of the written reference that this TL provided to the board.